For Niki Marriott's Personal Project, she was interested in examining how therapy animals affect a person's well-being.

 The Personal Project is an independent research project that all students at International Baccalaureate schools undertake.
 It is designed to demonstrate the student's ability to independently organize, create, and complete a significant body of work.

-Each student is assigned an adult supervisor who will be available to offer advice and guidance as and when the student might need it.
+Each student is assigned a staff supervisor who is available to offer advice and guidance as and when the student might need it.
 Students meet regularly with their supervisors to ensure that they are on track with various tasks such as journal writing, crafting the project statement, and elements of the final presentation they will give on their project.

 We consistently receive feedback that the Personal Project is one of the most memorable experiences of our students’ education at GNS!